 Draft a Guest List

-You don’t have to have your final guest list set in stone just yet, but you should know approximately how many people you want to invite.
-If your husband wants to invite his entire extended family your guest list might be closer to 200 than 150, which will eliminate certain venues right off the bat.
-So, grab a notebook and pencil and sit down with your future spouse and talk about who (and who not to) invite.
+You don’t have to have your final guest list set in stone just yet.
+But you should know approximately how many people you want to invite.
+If your partner wants to invite their entire extended family, your guest list might be closer to 200 than 150.
+That will eliminate certain venues right off the bat.
+So, grab a notebook and pencil and sit down with your future spouse and talk about who (and who not to) invite…like your ex!

-Stuck on your guest list?
-This will help you figure out who to invite to your wedding in less than a minute.
+WGM Says: Stuck on your guest list?
+This fun graphic will help you figure out who to invite to your wedding in less than a minute.

 Create a Separate E-mail Address for Wedding Planning (and think about Setting Up a Credit Card with Benefits)

-These are both wedding hacks we love that will keep your wedding life organized, and in the case of the credit card could also help you pay for a dream honeymoon.
-Set up a Gmail address such as SmithWedding2018 or AndyClaireinVermont and start e-mailing any wedding-related e-mails with it so all your wedding correspondence is in one place.
+These are both wedding hacks we love that will keep your wedding life organized.
+And in the case of the credit card, could also help you pay for a dream honeymoon.
+Set up a Gmail address such as SmithWedding2026 and start e-mailing any wedding-related e-mails with it so all your wedding correspondence is in one place.
 In terms of setting up a new credit card with travel perks, we love this idea because you can pay for certain vendors with it and start accruing points towards airlines or hotels.
 We think these 6 credit cards have the best travel benefits for your honeymoon.

 Find and Book Your Dream Wedding Venue

-Don’t sign a contract for a wedding venue before you go over these 16 Questions You Should Ask a Wedding Venue before you book.
+Don’t sign a contract for a wedding venue before you go over these 16 Questions You Should Ask a Wedding Venue.